GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 - The user has some capability
 - The visitor comes from an allowed IP (the [**Access Control: Visitor IP**](https://gatographql.com/extensions/access-control-visitor-ip/) extension is required)

+Every custom endpoint can have its own Access Control List, thus being accessible only by its specific intended user.

 </div>

+Custom endpoints are recommended when we need to manage and customize accesses to the API, whether it is by different applications ("mobile" and "website"), teams ("development" and "marketing"), clients ("client-A" and "client-B") and others.

 ## When to use private private endpoints